jmwalchessen/neural_likelihood/README.md

 # Neural Likelihood for Gaussian Processes
 Source code for:

-J. Walchessen, A. Lenzi, and M. Kuusela.
+J. Walchessen, A. Lenzi, and M. Kuusela (2024).
 Neural Likelihood Surfaces for Spatial Processes with Computationally Intensive or Intractable Likelihoods.
-Preprint arXiv:2305.04634 [stat.ME], 2023. [arxiv preprint](https://arxiv.org/abs/2305.04634)
+Spatial Statistics 62, 1008484. [journal paper](https://www.sciencedirect.com/science/article/pii/S2211675324000393

 Contact Julia Walchessen at jwalches@andrew.cmu.edu with any questions.